 The CDPH has lifted the masking requirements for fully vaccinated people however, in healthcare settings (clinics, community health centers, hospitals etc.) all people, regardless of vaccination status must continue to wear a mask.
 For additional information please visit the California Department of Public Health's website.

-Valley Health Team currently receives a limited number of vaccines on an ongoing basis to vaccinate patients.
-We encourage every person to receive the COVID-19 vaccination when it becomes available to them.
+Valley Health Team encourages every person to receive the COVID-19 vaccination when it becomes available to them.
 By getting vaccinated, you are not only protecting yourself, but your family, friends, and neighbors.
 By working together, we can help move past this pandemic and towards a brighter future.

-Currently, COVID-19 vaccines are available to every California resident age 16 and older.
+Currently, Pfizer-BioNtech, Moderna, and the Johnson & Johnson COVID-19 Vaccines are available to every California resident that meets the current age criteria.
 California is making sure that these supplies are distributed and administered equitably.
-Criteria to determine eligibility is made by state and local health departments.
-To learn more about COVID-19 vaccine distribution, visit the California COVID-19 Response website.

 Click here to locate a Health Center near you.

 3. Insurance Cards (You will not be charged)

 4. Employer Verification (ID Badge, check stub, or letter from employer)